dianavile/Code-Notes/GitHubMarkdown.md

 ### Table Of Contents:
 ## 1. GitHub Markdown
 - GitHub uses its own version of the Markdown syntax.
-- It provides an additional set of usefull feautures, that make it easier to work with content on GitHub.com:
+- It provides an _additional set of usefull features_, that make it easier to work with content on GitHub.com:

 __GOALS:__
 - a. __USERNAME @MENTIONS__